 So, there you have it.
 I would also suggest that this video series is successful if you engage more with the natural and cultural resources on your hike.
 And that your hike is successful if you learn more about yourself.
 We hope you'll share your backbone impressions with us.
 Visit the Santa Monica Mountains National Park Service website for Backbone Trail reference materials, or contact the visitor center.
 The National Park Service thanks the efforts of our dedicated volunteers and is appreciative of the support of the Chumash and Tongva peoples.

 This video highlights historic information and pre-hike preparations.
 Subsequent videos will feature individual trail segments.
 In this video, we will share with you what the years have taught us: that it's best to hike this trail in eight segments going from west to east.
 For instance, we recommend that you don't hike in rain, excessive heat or during wind, and red flag warnings.

 Share your questions, trail experiences, tips or thoughts about this video series with us by emailing firstname.lastname@example.org

 For detailed topographic information, purchase the four Tom Harrison maps:

 The Trails Illustrated Santa Monica Mountains Map is less detailed, but covers the entire Santa Monica Mountains in one map (half on each side).
-The NPS Visitor Center has all of these maps.
+The Santa Monica Mountains Interagency Visitor Center has all of these maps.